It's Not What You Know (radio series)

 It's Not What You Know is a BBC Radio 4 comedy panel show created and originally hosted by Miles Jupp, beginning on 23 February 2012.
-Series four onwards are hosted by Joe Lycett.
+Series four and five are hosted by Joe Lycett.
 The show features three celebrity contestants who have to answer questions based on the knowledge of people that they know personally, such as friends or relatives.
 Points are scored for how accurately the contestant predicts their counterpart.

 History

 It was developed from a round created by Jupp in the first series of the gameshow It's Your Round.
 In that case the game was called What Does My Dad Know?, in which panellists had to guess what answers Miles Jupp's dad gave to various trivia questions.